Soka Association Funeral in Singapore

 Soka Funeral Singapore

 How is a Soka Funeral Service being conducted in Singapore?.
 A Soka Funeral in Singapore is a solemn event.
 It is almost similar to a Christian funeral, considering the white majestic curtain and also white light surrounding the casket area.
 The casket is put at the center of the tent in a horizontal position.
 With the head pointing to the left and the leg on the right.
 Just in front of the casket will be the altar, commonly as the Buzutan or Gohonzon.

-Members and Leaders of the Soka Association will usually come forward in the evening to pay respect and offer prayers in the form of chanting daimoku, Nam-Myoho-Renge-Kyo, which we believe, help to eradicate the negative karma caused by the deceased previous life.
-By chanting daimoku, one is able to reflect and eradicate on their negative karma caused by their slander of the law in this life and in the past.
-Soka Association is a big organization and their members and leaders are closely knitted.
-In a usual evening, expect to see at least fifty to sixty members chanting daimoku at the HDB Void Deck where the funeral wake is being held.
+Members and Leaders of the Soka Association will usually come forward in the evening to pay respect and offer prayers in the form of chanting daimoku.
+Nam-Myoho-Renge-Kyo, which we believe, help to eradicate the negative karma caused by the deceased previous life.
+By chanting daimoku, one is able to reflect and eradicate their negative karma cause by their slander of the law in this life and in the past.
+The Soka Association is a big organization and its members and also leaders are closely bond together.
+On a usual evening, expect to see at least fifty to sixty members chanting daimoku at the HDB Void Deck where the funeral wake is.

 If you would like to have an idea of how a Soka Funeral Service, you can visit our Soka Funeral Package page for more details.